nembrown/covariates_forecastr/README.md

 #### Next, match and plot average escapement of a model stock to covariates from an indicator stock:

-[LGS_COW_NAT.R](https://github.com/nembrown/covariates_forecastr/blob/main/LGS_COW_NAT.R) - For example use this code for Lower Georgia Strait, matched to data from Cowichan indicator stock.
-Before running this script, create directories (as indicated) under a plotting folder.
-Running this script (and those like it) will match the covariate data to average escapement (or terminal run) by either brood year (with either a synced time series (sync), brood year + 1 (Lag1), or brood year + 2 (Lag2)) or run year (with either a synced time series, run year - 1 (Lead1), or run year - 2 (Lead2)).
+[cov_correlate.R](https://github.com/nembrown/covariates_forecastr/blob/main/cov_correlate.R) - Run the function and then specify the inputs.
 The script will then spit out plots in corresponding folders.
 These plots are intended for visualization and to help select a suite of 3 correlated covariates to use in ForecastR.

 These plots are of two types: